sergeyyarkov/next-apollo-graphql-setup/README.md

-### This is a next-apollo-graphql setup to develop your web site.
+### This is a next-apollo-graphql setup to start develop your web site.
 This setup uses server side rendering.

 ## 🚀 Getting Started